Skip to main content

 7. Consult Public Health & Environmental Safety within 48 hours to confirm if materials are dry, and provide moisture readings if necessary.
 Drying and shampooing carpet is adequate as long as the carpet dries within 48 hours, and the backing is also dry.
 If the carpet or backing gets moldy, they may have to be replaced.

 8. Communicate with building occupants.
-Inform the Provost and the Vice President or Dean of the affected departments, so they can communicate the situation and actions taken to their employees.
+Inform the Dean of the affected departments, so they can communicate the situation and actions taken to their employees.
 Provide alternative work space and relocate occupants if extensive work is needed to remove walls or carpets.

 Mold Prevention